 - Directly experiencing the traumatic event(s);

-- Witnessing, in person, the event(s) as it occurred to others;
+- Witnessing, in person, the event(s) as others suffered occurred trauma;

-- Learning that the traumatic event(s) occurred to a close family member or close friend.
+- Learning that a close family member or close friend suffered a traumatic event(s).
 In cases of actual or threatened death of a family member or friend, the events(s) must have been violent or accidental.

 - Experiencing repeated or extreme exposure to aversive details of the traumatic event(s) (e.g. first responders collecting human remains; police officers repeatedly exposed to details of child abuse.)